-People riding in a passenger vehicle are more likely to suffer serious injuries when they are involved in a collision with a big truck, and the fatality rate is much higher.
+People riding in a passenger vehicle are more likely to suffer serious injuries when involved in a collision with a big truck, and the fatality rate is much higher.
 The reason why is because a big truck, such as a semi, weighs between 20 and 30 times the weight of a motor vehicle.
 It is much larger in size with less maneuverability and stopping power.
-Truck accidents are complex, and those who are involved in an accident with a big truck can benefit from the help of an experienced truck accident lawyer.How an Experienced Truck Accident Lawyer Can Help
+Truck accidents are complex, and those involved in an accident with a big truck can benefit from the help of an experienced truck accident lawyer.How an Experienced Truck Accident Lawyer Can Help

 Trucks are governed by specific federal and state regulations that companies and drivers are required to follow.
-This includes inspection of the vehicle, required rest times, maintenance and oversight of drivers.
+This includes inspection of the vehicle, required rest times, maintenance, and oversight of drivers.
 However, some drivers have been known to falsify logs, skimp on inspections and maintain vehicles improperly.
 Others have been poorly trained, could be driving impaired or negligent in some other way.
 A truck accident attorney has the ability to investigate all parts of an accident to determine fault.
-In this way, the attorney can build a strong accident compensation case, including damages from medical bills, lost time from work and pain and suffering.Large Trucks in California
+In this way, the attorney can build a strong accident compensation case, including damages from medical bills, lost time from work, and pain and suffering.Large Trucks in California

 - Jackknifing accidents: When a truck driver applies the wrong brakes or tries to make an emergency stop, jackknifing can occur.
-This is caused when the trailer being towed moves at a higher speed than the tractor pulling it, causing the trailer to slide around at an angle, similar to a jackknife when it is opened.
+This is caused when the trailer being towed moves at a higher speed than the tractor pulling it, causing it to slide around at an angle, similar to a jackknife when opened.
 This type of accident can also cause the truck to roll over.
 Because surrounding motor vehicles on the road have little time to react and get out of the way of a jackknifing truck, it can result in severe injuries.